Chinese aircraft carrier Fujian: Aviation

 Fujians air wing is estimated to include at least 40 fixed-wing aircraft and 12 helicopters.
 The onboard air wing includes catapult-compatible J-15T multirole fighters, the J-15DT electronic-warfare aircraft, the J-35 stealth fighters, the KJ-600 airborne early warning and control (AEW&C) aircraft, and the HZ-20 utility helicopters.

 Propulsion

 Fujian is powered by conventional steam turbines and diesel generators.
+It is said to have eight boilers and four steam turbines with diesel generators and four shafts.
+This gives it a top speed of 30 knots and a range of 8,000 to 10,000 nautical miles.